RegardsOss/RegardsOss.github.io/versioned_docs/version-1.12.0/development/frontend/arch.md

  - The `User interface`, fully configurable (layout, theme and modules displayed), that lets users browse project content.
  - The `Administrator interface`, that allows **Instance admin** creating Projects and **Project Admin** configuring them.

-For the `Portal` and `User` interfaces, REGARDS UI defines [Dynamic modules](modules/dynamic-modules.md) to bring UI features that the administrator can control (options, layout, menus....md).
+For the `Portal` and `User` interfaces, REGARDS UI defines [Dynamic modules](modules/dynamic-modules.md) to bring UI features that the administrator can control (options, layout, menus....).

 ## Structure